 Changes to Our Privacy Notice

-agenda21 collects the information you provide for the sole purpose of considering your interest in employment by agenda21.
+We collect the information you provide for the purpose of considering your interest in employment by Be Heard Partnership.

-We will collect data about you, both personal data (such as your name and contact details) and also sensitive personal data (such as information in your CV).
+We will have access to data about you, both personal data (such as your name and contact details) and also sensitive personal data (depending on what information you detail in your CV).
 The personal data and sensitive personal data will be stored, processed, used and disclosed by us in the following ways:

-To assess data about you against vacancies which we judge may be suitable for you
+To assess data about you against vacancies which we determine may be suitable for you

 To answer your questions and enquiries